 Packaging, Rules and Documentation

 Freight class is just one piece of the puzzle.
 The nonprofit National Motor Freight Traffic Association oversees the freight classification system and also establishes rules and guidelines for packaging and documentation.
 These factors play an important role in ensuring the safety, efficiency and transparency of the shipping process.
-The National Motor Freight Classification (mentioned earlier) specifies packaging requirements to protect goods during transit, establishes protocols for filing damage claims, and outlines guidelines for a uniform straight bill of lading.
+The National Motor Freight Classification (NMFC) (mentioned earlier) specifies packaging requirements to protect goods during transit, establishes protocols for filing damage claims, and outlines guidelines for a uniform straight bill of lading.

 Navigating the Process: Five Steps in LTL Shipping